 - Denial of access to Tales of the Cocktail Foundation spaces and venues on a temporary or permanent basis

-This Anti-Harassment Policy prohibits retaliation against any Tales of the Cocktail Foundation Associate for reporting harassment, or for participating in an investigation relating to any complaint made.
+This Community Harassment & Misconduct Policy prohibits retaliation against any Tales of the Cocktail Foundation Associate for reporting harassment, or for participating in an investigation relating to any complaint made.

 Tales of the Cocktail Foundation will make every reasonable effort to conduct all investigations into allegations of harassment in a manner that will protect the confidentiality of all parties.
 Notwithstanding the above, confidentiality is not absolute, and those with a legitimate business reason to know about the allegations will be informed.
 Parties to the complaint should treat the matter under investigation with discretion and respect the reputation of all parties involved.

 TOTCF will determine the appropriate sanction for any violation of this Policy on a case-by-case basis.
 All decisions will be made by TOTCF Leadership in conjunction with the Board.